The Mathematical Basics and the Results of the Theory of physical structures

-The equation (6.2) must turn into an identity in the coordinates $x_i,x_j,x_k$ of the triple of points $<ijk>$ when the function (6.1) is substituted into it.
 Thus, the equation (6.2) is in fact the functional equation both with respect to the metric function (6.1), and as concerns the function$\Phi$ that expresses the phenomenological symmetry of the one-dimensional geometry.

 Further we shall describe in brief a method of solution of the functional equation (6.2).
 First, we shall set it down in the form solved with respect to one of the arguments:

 where $\varphi(u,v)$ is a smooth function of 2 variables with unequal to zero derivatives $\varphi_{u}$ and $\varphi_{v}$.